owlgrin/gaurilla-guide/src/articles/how-to-change-password.md

 ---
 title: How to change password
-description: Change the password whenever you feel that its required
+description: Changing your password regularly is first step to keep your account secure
 layout: article
 ---
-You can change the login password of your account if needed.
+It's tough to come with a hard-to-guess password, but in case you come up with one.
+Here's how you can change it.

-1. Login into your Gaurilla account and set the workspace.
+1. Login into your Gaurilla account and set any workspace.

-2. Click on **Settings** >> **Password** option from main navigation bar in the left side.
+2. Click on **Settings** >> **Profile** option from main navigation bar in the left side.

+3. Scroll to the **Password** section.

-3. Write your current password in the **Current Password** field.
+4. Fill in your current password in the **Current Password** field.

 5. Then fill your new password twice in the **New Password** and **Confirm Password** fields respectively.

 6. Click on **Change Password** button to apply changes.
+Voila!
+Done.